Astronaut's 'Space Oddity' music video goes viral

-CAPE CANAVERAL, Florida A music video shot aboard the International Space Station went viral on Monday, turning an astronaut into an overnight music sensation with his zero-gravity version of David Bowie's hit "Space Oddity."
+CAPE CANAVERAL, Fla.
+May 13 A music video shot aboard the International Space Station went viral on Monday, turning an astronaut into an overnight music sensation with his zero-gravity version of David Bowie's hit "Space Oddity."

-As the first Canadian to command the space station, a $100 million (65 million pounds) project of 15 nations, Chris Hadfield had already earned himself a place in the history books.
+As the first Canadian to command the space station, a $100 million project of 15 nations, Chris Hadfield had already earned himself a place in the history books.

 But as he prepared to return home on Monday after more than five months in orbit, Hadfield released a poignant "cyberspace" rendition of Bowie's song, which was first released in 1969 just ahead of the Apollo 11 moon landing.